ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/03-hello-windows-iot.md

 {% endhighlight %}

 ## Code the App Logic
+Throughout this lab you will use a feature in Visual Studio called _light bulbs_.
+Light bulbs are a new productivity feature in Visual Studio 2015.
+They are icons that appear in the Visual Studio editor and that you can click to perform quick actions including refactoring fixing errors.
+Light bulbs bring error-fixing and refactoring assistance into a single focal point, often right on the line where you are typing.
+As you write the code in this lab you will add calls to methods that don't yet exist.
+The editor will indicate this to you by putting a red "sgugile" underline beneath the method call.
+When you hover over the offending code a ligh bulb will appear and you can expand it to see options for generating the missing method.

 Open the _MainPage.xaml.cs_ file.
 This is the code behind the layout for the MainPage.xaml.
 Add the following to the _using_ statements at the top of the file.

 {% highlight csharp %}